moshiko1988/js-modules-study/study.md

 Since we named our function `f`, we know that the `f` being called where we define `myModule` is the same function, right?
-We can replace `f` with the actual function declaration, then, and it'll be the same, won't it?
+We can replace `f` with the actual function expression, then, and it'll be the same, won't it?

 1. Copy the declaration of `f` in [`lib/inline.js`](lib/inline.js), with the parens that surround it.